-- 3. Senior Management Team: The Team comprises all heads of department.
-It is responsible for managing the day-today operations of the Company, executing the Company's technical and business strategy, identifying, defining and prioritising projects and initiatives, allocating resources and coordinating same.
+- member.
+The Committee is responsible for reviewing the Company's current assets and investments and identifying shortfalls or mismatches between current liabilities arising from the life products versus our investments and the return that the investments will yield. - 3.
+Senior Management Team: The Team comprises all heads of department.
+It is responsible for managing the day-to-day operations of the Company, executing the Company's technical and business strategy, identifying, defining and prioritising projects and initiatives, allocating resources and co-ordinating same.
 The team meets regularly to ensure growth and profitability in all areas and develop the necessary internal structures to meet the Company's business targets.
 It is charged with the implementation of Board approved strategies and plans. - 4.
 Reinsurance Team: The Team is presently composed of the Managing Director, the Executive Head Motor and General Business, Head of Life and the Head of Corporate Services.
 The Team is responsible for reviewing current reinsurance programmes and prepare for the treaty renewals.
 The Team maintains close contact with the appointed international reinsurance brokers. - 5.
 Compliance Team: The Team is headed by the Compliance Officer who is assisted by the Head of Corporate Services.
 The Team meets on a regular basis and is responsible to ensure that the Company is compliant with all applicable laws, rules and regulations and to prevent and resolve any compliance issues.
 The Compliance Officer also meets on a regular basis with the Chairman and Managing Director.